AbdeslamAn/Task_List/README.md

 # Task_List
-Das ist mein erste Projekt über Tasl-List mit der Programiersprache Laravel12
+Das ist mein erstes Projekt zur Task-List mit der Programmiersprache Laravel 12.
+This is my first project about a task list using the Laravel 12 programming language.